alikurtulus/fullstack-interview-task/README.md

 Use Postman or any API tool of you choice to trigger your endpoints (this is how we will test your new route).

+### Testing

+Unit tests have been written for the new utility functions in Jest.

+To run the unit tests, run

+`npm test`

 ### Existing routes
 We have provided a series of routes